A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: Proof of the eigenvectors perturbation results

 \section{Proof of the eigenvectors perturbation results}

-Lemma~\ref{lem:FroebeniusAdjEmpOptim} and Lemma~\ref{lem:FroebeniusAdj} rely on two main ingredients, described below: a high-probability bound on the spectral norm of $\hat{A}-A$ (i.e. a concentration result), and results from linear algebra, mostly the Davis-Kahan theorem.
+Lemma~\ref{lem:FroebeniusAdjEmpOptim} and Lemma~\ref{lem:FroebeniusAdj} rely on two main ingredients, that we now introduce.
+First, a (deterministic) eigenvector perturbation result, extracted from \cite{LeiRinaldo15} and second a new high-probability upper bound on the spectral norm of $\hat{A}-A$.